 The proposed changes would allow the deferment, for up to a month after the date of filing, of the payment of the filing fee for a patent application.
 Many national and international patent offices currently allow applicants to defer the payment of the filing fee, so the change would eliminate a competitive disadvantage for Italian patent applicants.

-Enforcing IP rights at trade shows
+Enforcing IP rights at official or officially recognised trade shows

 The draft law is currently in the Italian legislative pipeline, and could undergo changes before reaching approval stage.